The books of the Old Testament fall into four major groups: law, history, poetry, and prophecy.

 These books are the worship and wisdom books of Israel.
 Many Jews and Christians still use the psalms to worship today.

-Just as we understand poetry differently from a historical story in our culture, we must know when we are reading poetry Old Testament.
+Just as we understand poetry differently from a historical story in our culture, we must know when we are reading poetry in the Old Testament.
 It affects how literally we read those parts of the Bible.

 As with Hebrew proverbs, a saying in a poem or song may talk about a promise or fact which is often, but not always, true.
 Unlike King David, I have seen the children of the righteous “begging for bread” (Ps 37:25).